The Envoy Hospice Team cares about you.

 Who pays for hospice care?

 Hospice coverage is provided by Medicare, Medicaid and by most private health insurance policies.
 Medicare and/or Medicaid are the most frequent sources of payment.
-To be sure of coverage families should, of course, check with their health insurance provider.
+To be sure of coverage families should check with their health insurance provider.

 Can I be cared for by hospice if I reside in a nursing facility or other type of long-term care facility?